Phoenix Dog Bite Lawyer

 This defense can cover a broad range of actions.
 Things like hitting, kicking, and pulling on a dog could all be considered provocation.
 This defense even extends to when a toddler does something like that with a dog.

 Another defense may be that the plaintiff was not lawfully present on the property.
-A dog owner is not typically going to be found to be liable if the victim of the dog bite was attempting a burglary, trespassing, or had some other illegal reason that they were present.
-The victim must lawfully be on the property.
+A dog owner is not typically going to be found to be liable if the victim of the dog attack was attempting a burglary, trespassing, or had some other illegal reason that they were present.
+For premises liability to apply, the victim must lawfully be on the property.

 This generally means people who have been invited onto the property or have a legitimate commercial purpose for being on the property.
 Some of the potentially lawful parties include: